javiercanadillas/cloudrun-direct-vpc-egress/README.md

 <p align="center">
   <img src="./img/ping-vpc-access-connector-service.png">
-  Ping and curl of the private IP of the packet sniffer instance through Direct VPC Egress
+  Ping and curl of the private IP of the packet sniffer instance through Serverless VPC Access Connector
 </p>

 9. Go back to the packet sniffer instance running `tcpdump`, you should see something like this for the HTTP test: